matthewyang204/NotepadEE/Windows/README.md

 ## Installation
 Installing from the precompiled binaries:
-- Windows installers (.exe) are available in the Releases section of this repository
+- x64 Windows installers (.exe) for Windows 10 or later are available in the Releases section of this repository
 - Simply download the installer and run it
 - Support:
     - Windows 10 or later for official installers